top of page

 Terms & Conditions

-Showcase applications for MPAC's October 2024 conference will be accepted until 11:55pm on April 26, 2024.
+Showcase applications for MPAC's conference will be accepted until 11:55pm on April 25, 2025.
 Late applications will not be accepted, and incomplete applications will not be considered.
 All applicants must pay a non-refundable fee of $50 per application, which is required by credit card at time of submission or at the application deadline.
+An early-bird application discount ($40 fee) is available until March 15, 2025.
+MPAC offers a discounted $30 application fee for artists based in Montana.

 If selected, the following is required of showcase artists: